plops/cl-py-generator/example/110_gentoo/README.md

    - Concluding the aforementioned processes, the initramfs will transition the rootfs over to the overlayfs.

-By implementing this encrypted hard drive proposal, we aim to bolster security, ensuring data integrity and confidentiality, even in adverse situations.
+## Limitations & Considerations:

+It is essential to recognize potential vulnerabilities, even with
+encryption:

-Note that an attacker with access to the hardware may install a hardware key logger or modify the unencrypted kernel or initramfs to capture the users password.
-They may also freeze and remove RAM of the running system and access the encrypted data in this way.
-Such sophisticated attacks are explicitly outside of the scope of thread models we want to protect against.
+- **Hardware Attacks**: An attacker with physical access to the hardware could potentially install a hardware key logger or alter the unencrypted kernel or initramfs to capture the user's password.

+- **RAM Exploitation**: Technically advanced attackers might freeze and remove the RAM from a running system to access encrypted data.

+However, it's worth noting that our security measures are not designed to counter such sophisticated attacks.
+These specific threat models lie outside the scope of the protection we intend to offer through this proposal.

+By implementing this encrypted hard drive proposal, we aim to bolster security, ensuring data integrity and confidentiality against common threat models.